 And while Ivory agrees that some online communities are very strongly associated with hate speech and hate behavior, he says this is true more about the community than the actual games.
 Radicalization of young white men on online games is not because of the content of the video games, but because of whom they are talking to online, he says.

 Despite the overwhelming data, why are video games blamed far more often than they should be?
 The researchers conclude that it may be because people don’t want to talk about other far more pertinent topics like mental health and gun control.

 Eventually, the storyline will switch and video games will fade as a scapegoat for violence, predicts Chris Ferguson, a psychologist at Stetson University who researches video games and violent behavior, and was not involved with the study.

 “This study will help to change the narrative, but it’s probably going to help younger people,” he says.

 “We’re not concerned about rock music from the ’80s and comic books [any more].
 We don’t worry about Ozzy Osbourne.
 People just move onto new things,” explains Ferguson.
 “What tends to happen is that old people die.
 And that’s when the conversation [about violent video games] will die”.

-Though Ferguson thinks that the sample size is too small to confidently generalize about its findings, he says the study is still valuable and can change how the media discusses perpetrators of mass shootings – starting with treating races the same and not using video games as an excuse for why white people commit mass murder.
+Though Ferguson thinks that the sample size is too small to confidently generalize about its findings, he says the study is still valuable and can change how the media discusses perpetrators of mass shootings – starting with treating races the same.

 Ivory hopes his study will help change the media conversation.
 “The unique contribution of this study is that it can tell us what we’re not talking about when we do talk about video games,” says Ivory.
 “Popular discussion about video games distracts from the things people don’t want to discuss – like firearm policy in America.”